Ami: Your 3D Chatbot

 - Optional female or male avatars and 18+ only animations.

-- OpenAI API users have access to web search and file search functionalities.
+- OpenAI API and Patreon members have access to asking Ami to web search during chats.

 - 3 different environments for your Ami: an empty basic plane, a simple Starter Home and a furnished Triplex.